 - Pilgrimage Route from Jerusalem

 The original church was commissioned by Constantine the Great, along with his mother Helena.
 The site of the church is the same location of the cave that was marked as the birthplace of Jesus.
 The Church of Nativity was completed in 339.
-However, it was destroyed during the 6th century by a fire as a result of the Samaritan Revolts.
+However, it was destroyed during the sixth century by a fire as a result of the Samaritan Revolts.